STUDENT RIGHTS AND RESPONSIBILITIES

 - Students who drop below full-time status or withdraw before the completion of the tuition adjustment period as published in the student handbook forfeit all Otis grants and scholarships.

-RETURN OF FINANCIAL AID AT THE TIME OF WITHDRAWAL
+RETURN OF FINANCIAL AID AT THE TIME OF WITHDRAWAL AND LEAVE OF ABSENCE

 - Federal Direct Loan (unsubsidized)